 7. Escrow Agent shall provide to Depositors monthly statements identifying transactions, transfers or holdings of Escrow Property and each such statement shall be deemed to be correct and final upon receipt thereof by the Depositors unless Escrow Agent is notified in writing, by the Depositor, to the contrary within thirty (30) business days of the date of such statement.

 8. Escrow Agent shall not be responsible in any respect for the form, execution, validity, value or genuineness of documents or securities deposited hereunder, or for any description therein, or for the identity, authority or rights of persons executing or delivering or purporting to execute or deliver any such document, security or endorsement.
-The Escrow Agent shall not be called upon to advise any party as to the wisdom in selling or retaining or taking or refraining from any action with respect to any securities or other property deposited hereunder. .[MUST HAVE]
+The Escrow Agent shall not be called upon to advise any party as to the wisdom in selling or retaining or taking or refraining from any action with respect to any securities or other property deposited hereunder.

-9. The Escrow Agent shall not be under any duty to give the Escrowed Property held by it hereunder any greater degree of care than it gives its own similar property and shall not be required to invest any funds held hereunder except as directed in this Escrow Agreement.
-Uninvested funds held hereunder shall not earn or accrue interest. .[MUST HAVE]
+9. The Escrow Agent shall not be under any duty to give the Escrow Property held by it hereunder any greater degree of care than it gives its own similar property and shall not be required to invest any funds held hereunder except as directed in this Escrow Agreement.
+Uninvested funds held hereunder shall not earn or accrue interest.

 10. When the Escrow Agent is instructed in writing to deliver securities against payment, or to effect payment against delivery, delivery and receipt of payment may not be completed simultaneously, and each Depositor agrees that the Escrow Agent shall incur no liability for any credit risk involved, and that the Escrow Agent may deliver and receive securities, and arrange for payments to be made and received, in accordance with customs prevailing from time to time among brokers or dealers in such securities.

 11. At any time the Escrow Agent may request an instruction in writing in English from the Depositors and may, at its own option, include in such request the course of action it proposes to take and the date on which it proposes to act, regarding any matter arising in connection with its duties and obligations hereunder.
-The Escrow Agent shall not be liable for acting in accordance with such a proposal on or after the date specified therein, provided that the specified date shall be at least one business day after the Depositor(s) receive the Escrow Agent’s request for instructions and its proposed course of action, and provided further that, prior to so acting, the Escrow Agent has not received the written instructions requested. .[NICE TO HAVE]
+The Escrow Agent shall not be liable for acting in accordance with such a proposal on or after the date specified therein, provided that the specified date shall be at least one business day after the Depositor(s) receive the Escrow Agent’s request for instructions and its proposed course of action, and provided further that, prior to so acting, the Escrow Agent has not received the written instructions requested.

 12. Notices, instructions or other communications shall be in writing in English and shall be given to the address set forth in the “Addresses” provision herein (or to such other address as may be substituted therefor by written notification to Escrow Agent or Depositors).
-Notices to Escrow Agent shall be deemed to be given when actually received by Escrow Administration (Global Agency Trust).
+Notices to Escrow Agent shall be deemed to be given when actually received by the Escrow Agent (Global Agency Trust).
 Escrow Agent is authorized to comply with and rely upon any notices, instructions or other communications believed by it to have been sent or given by Depositors or by a person or persons authorized by Depositors.
 Whenever under the terms hereof the time for giving a notice or performing an act falls upon a Saturday, Sunday, or a banking holiday in New York, such time shall be extended to the next day on which the Escrow Agent is open for business.